Barschtea/patch-saliency/README.md

 This way this model is able to take input images of any size. <br>

-The training of this model utilzied teh UEyes dataset available under: <br>
+The training of this model utilzied the UEyes dataset available under: <br>
 https://github.com/YueJiang-nj/UEyes-CHI2023

 ---